platformsh/platformsh-docs/src/development/troubleshoot.md

 1. Buy extra storage for your project

-  Each project comes with 5GB of Disk Storage available.
+  Each project comes with 5GB of Disk Storage available to each environment.
 To increase the disk space available for your project, click on "Edit Plan" to increase your storage in bulks of 5GB.
 See [Extra Storage](/overview/pricing.md#extra-storage) for more information.

 2. Increase your application and services disk space